 The WPS i.e. Wi-Fi Protected Setup was created to ease up the process of configuring Wi-Fi connections.
 Most of the routers come with WPS enabled by default and the same can be checked by looking for the logo on the box the button for the same present the router.

-Now if you dont have any use of the WPS specifically, then disable it right away as it gives birth to a loophole in system and hackers can easily breach through by brute-forcing the 8 digit PIN.
+Now if you don’t have any use of the WPS specifically, then disable it right away as it gives birth to a loophole in system and hackers can easily breach through by brute-forcing the 8 digit PIN.

-You can disable it by going into administrator control panel by typing 192.168.1.1 or 192.168.0.1 (depends on router manufacturer) in the search bar of your web browser.
+You can disable it by going into the administrator control panel by typing 192.168.1.1 or 192.168.0.1 (depends on router manufacturer) in the search bar of your web browser.

 6. Enable Firewall on your Router

 A firewall is very important for a network to ensure that any malicious or unsafe incoming data is blocked.
-It not only improves the efficiency of
+It not only improves the efficiency of the ecosystem but also prevents most of the airborne attacks deployed by hackers.

-Almost all the modern routers come pre-equipped with firewall system which is generally the SPI Firewall that compares parts of all each and every packet of data coming through network against a database and allows the transfer only if the packet passes the given test.
+Almost all the modern routers come pre-equipped with a firewall system which is generally the SPI Firewall that compares parts of all each and every packet of data coming through network against a database and allows the transfer only if the packet passes the given test.

 Note: If in case this option interferes with your online games then try using the port forwarding method to solve the same.